 - Relieves menopause symptoms.
 When women go through menopause there is often more testosterone in the body because of the lack of other hormones.
 This means it can help to relieve symptoms like a loss of libido or vaginal dryness.

 Testosterone is certainly an important hormone for women to produce, but what happens if your levels are too high or too low?
 There are some unpleasant symptoms that are related to these two circumstances, but treatment options are always available.
-To find out what they are and how to treat them follow this link.
+Follow this link to find out what are healthy and normal levels of testosterone.